-My periods continued to be highly erratic and I began to be harassed by Rattery Chick and her mother.
+My periods continued to be highly erratic and I began to be harassed by the rattery chick and her mother because I expressed my concerns over the rats being skittish.
 Her mother proved to be batshit crazy with the long dramatic voice messages she left me threatening to take me to court for “slandering” them in my blog.
 She demanded my address so that they could serve a warrant for a cease and desist, etc. Oh, and as a disabled war vet I was triggering her PTSD and she needed to be medicated just like her disabled “child” that was really an adult with children of her own, as I would later learn.
 She tried to use her disability as a crutch and a weapon against me too, but that had nothing whatsoever to do with anything and I would never have even known she was disabled had they not chose to tell me.

 I was also harassed and threatened via email by the daughter and on Facebook by Mommy Dearest.
 I was never worried, though.
 I knew I hadn’t broken any laws.
 All I’d done was piss them off by telling them things they didn’t want to hear.

 On one of my evening walks, a guy on our street stopped me to ask if we’d seen his dog.
 This is the house that has a couple of young girls living in it that aren’t supposed to be there.
 He said it escaped out the doggy door, and I was thinking… a doggy door in a retirement community where dogs are supposed to be household pets only?
 When I said something about hoping the park didn’t catch him he looked horrified for a second.